feifei1002/energy-visualisation/README.md

 **Details of any important assumptions you have made during design or development:**

+Data Availability and Format Assumptions:

+We assume that the project will have access to the required data in a structured and accessible format.

+Data sources are assumed to provide necessary endpoints or APIs for data retrieval.

+Performance and Scalability Assumptions:

+We assume that the MERN stack can handle the expected data load efficiently.

+The initial project phase focuses on a data subset, with an assumption that the architecture is scalable for future data expansion.

+Third-Party Integration Assumptions:

+The project relies on third-party tools and libraries for data visualization, such as D3.js and Nivo.rocks.

+Assumption that these libraries will integrate seamlessly with the MERN stack.

+Security Assumptions:

+Assumption that the project will implement necessary security measures to protect data and user interactions.

+Technical Skill Assumptions:

+Development assumes a team with adequate skills in React, Node.js, and MongoDB.

 **A link to requirements or a list of requirements (unless you are using the features for requirements gathering and monitoring provided in your source control application):**

 https://git.cardiff.ac.uk/c21054715/energy_visualization_team2/-/issues/?sort=created_date&state=all&first_page_size=20